GSA/challenges-and-prizes/_challenges/1070-2020-reach-lark-award.md

 ### Prizes
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

-<p>A maximum of one applicant (individual or team) will receive a winner's plaque winner.
+<p>A maximum of one applicant (individual or team) will receive a winner's plaque.
 The winner may be invited to meetings by CDC or nonfederal individuals or organizations from outside the agency.
 Attendance at such events is not required as a condition of accepting the prize.
 No cash prize will be awarded.</p>

 <!-- Rules start -->
 ### Rules